 NUP93 (Nucleoporin 93) is a Protein Coding gene.
-Diseases associated with NUP93 include Nephrotic Syndrome 12 and Familial Idiopathic Steroid-Resistant Nephrotic Syndrome With Focal Segmental Hyalinosis.
-Among its related pathways are Interferon gamma signaling and Transport of the SLBP independent Mature mRNA.
-GO annotations related to this gene include structural constituent of nuclear pore.
+Diseases associated with NUP93 include Nephrotic Syndrome, Type 12 and Genetic Steroid-Resistant Nephrotic Syndrome.
+Among its related pathways are Cell Cycle, Mitotic and Transport of the SLBP independent Mature mRNA.
+Gene Ontology (GO) annotations related to this gene include structural constituent of nuclear pore.

-Plays a role in the nuclear pore complex (NPC) assembly and/or maintenance.
+Plays a role in the nuclear pore complex (NPC) assembly and/or maintenance (PubMed:9348540).
 May anchor nucleoporins, but not NUP153 and TPR, to the NPC.
 During renal development, regulates podocyte migration and proliferation through SMAD4 signaling (PubMed:26878725).